 Although the word “bankruptcy” has many negative connotations associated with it, filing can be beneficial to someone with significant debt.
-If you can’t keep up with payments, find yourself falling behind on bills, or just want to move on and clear your debt, you may be a good candidate for bankruptcy.
+If you can’t keep up with payments, find yourself falling behind on bills, or just want to move on and clear your debt, you may be a good candidate for bankruptcy in DuPage county.
 Some of the other benefits include:

 There are different chapters of bankruptcy, depending on the nature of the debtor and the debt.
 We will review your debt situation to advise you as to which type of filing is best for you.

 This is sometimes called a liquidation bankruptcy and is a good option for debtors with significant unsecured (not backed up by property, or collateral) debt.
 A Chapter 7 bankruptcy can clear all or most unsecured debt, including:

 But some debts cannot be discharged in a Chapter 7 bankruptcy, including:

 In a Chapter 7 bankruptcy, property and assets must be sold off by a bankruptcy trustee to pay off as much debt as possible.
 But some property is exempt.
 That includes small items, like household furniture and clothing, that have little or no liquidation value.
 It may also include homes and vehicles if you do not exceed the exemption limit.
 However, you would need to continue making payments on the home or automobile to keep them.